jpacilo/jpacilo/README.md

 I'm a software engineer (thinks in systems) and a data scientist (thinks in patterns) working in the intersection of climate, energy, sustainability + AI.

 I'm based in 🇸🇬 where it's mostly 🌤️ or 🌧️.

-Outside work, I play 🎾, take 📸, ride 🚴‍♂️, drink ☕️, and travel 🌏.
+Outside work, I play 🎾, take 📸, drink ☕️, and travel 🌏.

 <!--
 **jpacil0/jpacil0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.